metayeti/MIDIFileWriter.js/README.md

 ## MIDIFileWriter

-This is a lightweight library providing a quick and easy way to create MIDI files on the fly within the browser.
+A lightweight JavaScript library providing an easy way to create MIDI files on the fly within the browser.

 The API is straightforward to use: